 - Principal product or service: This is a short description of the primary product or service the partnership offers.
 Examples include toys, restaurants, and accounting.

 - Accounting method: Cash or accrual are the most common accounting methods.
-For more details, check out our comparison of the cash vs accrual method.
+For more details, check out our comparison of the cash vs accrual accounting method.

 - Form 1099 reporting requirements: You’ll need to know if the partnership is required to issue any Forms 1099 and whether the partnership issued them.
 For more details, check out our guide to Form 1099 reporting.